Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Introduction

 In such scenarios, multiconfigurational methods are commonly utilized such as complete-active-space configuration interaction (CASCI) and self-consistent field (CASSCF) \cite{roos1980complete}, which account for all determinants that correlate electrons in a specified number of active orbitals and thus have the flexibility to describe mixing between nearly degenerate configurations (i.e. static correlation)~\cite{levine2021cas}.
-An issue with both these methods is that the computational cost scales exponentially with the size of the active space while dynamical correlations outside of the active space are excluded.
+In Figure \ref{fig:final_PEC} we include CASCI/CASSCF calculations, in each case selecting the active space from MP2 natural orbitals; an occupation number close to zero or two indicates the corresponding spatial orbital is mostly unoccupied/occupied and can therefore be considered inactive, which naturally maximizes the correlation entropy of the wavefunction in the active space.
+This yields improved treatment of the bond-breaking behaviour for active spaces $(6\mathrm{o},6\mathrm{e})$ and $(7\mathrm{o},8\mathrm{e})$, while coupled cluster is more accurate around the equilibrium geometry where is is expected to perform favourably.
+An issue with these CAS methods is that the computational cost scales exponentially with the size of the active space and dynamical correlations outside of the active space are excluded.
 The missing dynamical correlation can be recovered, for example through low-order perturbations such as complete-active-space (CASPT2) or $n$-electron valence state (NEVPT2) second-order perturbation theory.
 A further problem with all these techniques is that the quality of the calculation, namely the amount of correlation energy captured, is substantially affected by the choice of active space \cite{stein2016automated}, while keeping the problem computationally tractable.
-State-of-the-art density matrix renormalization group (DMRG) and coupled cluster calculations were performed on~\ce{N2} in the Dunning cc-pVDZ basis set \cite{chan2004state}, which has 28 basis functions as compared to 10 in the STO-3G calculations of this work.

 Another commonly used approach to treating bond-breaking is Unrestricted Hartree-Fock (UHF), in which spin-up and spin-down orbitals are addressed separately.
 Sometimes, this can qualitatively describe bond dissociation; however, solutions no longer exhibit the correct spatial/spin symmetry \cite{krylov1998size}, i.e. they are no longer eigenstates of the $S^{2} = ||\bm{S}||^2$ operator where $\bm{S} = (S_x, S_y, S_z)$ describes the axial spin components.
 Since the molecular wavefunction is important to obtain observables other than energy, this represents a drawback of UHF as spin-contaminated or symmetry-broken wavefunctions are inappropriate in such cases.